 Hidalgo County Implements Curfew

-HIDALGO COUNTY - Precinct 1 Commissioner David Fuentes confirms the authenticity a Stay-at-home curfew signed by Hidalgo County Judge Richard Cortez.
+HIDALGO COUNTY - Precinct 1 Commissioner David Fuentes confirmed the authenticity of a stay-at-home curfew signed by Hidalgo County Judge Richard Cortez on Sunday.

 There are several exemptions listed in the document such as: